-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase, from time to time, in whole or in part, up to an aggregate of 810,000 shares from us at the public offering price set forth on the cover page of this prospectus supplement, less underwriting discounts and commissions.
+The selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase, from time to time, in whole or in part, up to an aggregate of shares from the selling shareholders at the public offering price set forth on the cover page of this prospectus supplement, less underwriting discounts and commissions.
 If the underwriters exercise this option, each underwriter will be obligated, subject to specified conditions, to purchase a number of additional shares proportionate to that underwriter's initial purchase commitment as indicated in the table above.